SanjayV28/ProjectIMDb/dbt/readme.md

   - Schedule this job to run every 12 hours.
 So the job will run twice a day.
 - Finally save the job and maually run to make sure our models are created under production BigQuery dataset.

-**_Congratulations, Now we have successfully transformed our data based on the requirements and made it available for further analytics and visualisations!!_**
+**_Congratulations, Now we have successfully transformed our data based on the requirements and made it available for both advanced analytics and visualisations!!_**